Netflix/lemur/docs/quickstart/index.rst

 Lemur provides a helpful command that will initialize your database for you.
 It creates a default user (lemur) that is used by Lemur to help associate certificates that do not currently have an owner.
-This is most commonly the case when Lemur has discovered certificates from a third party resource.
+This is most commonly the case when Lemur has discovered certificates from a third party source.
 This is also a default user that can be used to administer Lemur.

+In addition to create a new User, Lemur also creates a few default email notifications.
+These notifications are based on a few configuration options such as `LEMUR_SECURITY_TEAM_EMAIL` they basically garentee that every cerificate within Lemur will send one expiration notification to the security team.

+Additional notifications can be created through the UI or API.
+See :ref:`Creating Notifications <CreatingNotifications>` and :ref:`Command Line Interface <CommandLineInterface>` for details.

-**Make note of the password used as this will be use to first login to the Lemur UI**
+**Make note of the password used as this will be used during first login to the Lemur UI**

 .. code-block:: bash